-To assist the Company in meeting its objective of providing competitive compensation to its executives, the Company regularly benchmarks its compensation plans against market data obtained from proxy circulars of select publicly traded companies.
+To assist the Company in meeting its objective of providing competitive compensation to its executives. the Company regularly benchmarks its compensation plans against market data obtained from proxy circulars of select publicly traded companies.
 Survey and proxy information relating to compensation for executives in Canada and the United States is provided through consulting firms designated or approved by the HR Committee.
-In 2023, the HR Committee retained Southlea Group LP to benchmark compensation levels for the role of the CEO.
-This information was considered by the HR Committee in determining 2023 compensation.

 It is the Company's policy to position compensation at the median of the market with the potential for top quartile total compensation based on superior performance of the executive and the Company.
 As a policy, compensation is typically benchmarked against market data from the region or country in which the executive resides and/or works.
-For purposes of conducting its review of executive compensation, the HR Committee approves a select sample of U.S. publicly traded organizations (the "Proxy Reference Group").
-The composition of the Proxy Reference Group utilized to determine the competitiveness of the Company's executive compensation is reviewed regularly by the HR Committee for its ongoing relevance to the Company's business and benchmarking practice.
+For purposes of conducting its review of executive compensation, the HR Committee approves a select sample of U.S. and European publicly traded organizations (the "Proxy The composition of the Proxy Reference Group utilized to determine the Reference Group"). competitiveness of the Company's executive compensation is reviewed regularly by the HR Committee for its ongoing relevance to the Company's business and benchmarking practice.
 These companies were selected because they are generally in a comparable industry, the specialty packaging sector, and their revenues and/or market capitalization is in the same range as the Company.
-Since there is no appropriate industry comparable in Canada, the Company utilized survey data from Willis Towers Watson, which included data from similarly sized Canadian publicly-traded general industry companies (excluding financial services organizations).
+Since there is no appropriate industry comparable in Canada, the Company utilized survey data from Willis Towers Watson, which included data from similarly sized Canadian publicly traded general industry companies (excluding financial services organizations).

 In late 2023, the Company's Proxy Reference Group was refreshed to increase the peer group from 10 to 13 and to position the Company within the median of its peer group.
-The new Proxy Reference Group will be used in determining 2024 compensation.
+In 2024, the new Proxy Reference Group was utilized by Southlea Group LP to benchmark compensation levels for the role of the CEO.
+This information was considered by the HR Committee in determining 2024 compensation.

 The Proxy Reference Group is utilized to gather competitive information to benchmark compensation only and is not used to benchmark Company performance.